Last update Sep 13, 2021

 Lactation consultants (IBCLC – DIU – CAS)

-Three consultations are paid by basic health insurance in Switzerland.
+For specific questions about breastfeeding or special situations, lactation consultations can help you.
+Three breastfeeding consultations are reimbursed by the basic health insurance (LAMAL) in Switzerland.

 - Hotline 7 / 7.
 Phone 022 329 05 55